Contact

 • Canadian GAAP; or

-• such other recognised standards as may be approved by the FSC on a case by case basis.
+• such other recognised standards as may be approved by the FSC on a case-by-case basis.

-An incubator fund must, no later than 31 July and 31 January of each year, prepare and submit to the FSC a semi-annual report for the periods ending 30 June and 31 December respectively, detailing:
+A BVI incubator fund must, no later than 31 July and 31 January of each year, prepare and submit to the FSC a semi-annual report for the periods ending 30 June and 31 December respectively, detailing:

 • the number of investors in the fund;